 Land use activities within or adjacent to forest lands of long-term commercial significance should be sited and designed to minimize conflicts with forest management, and other activities on forest land.

-Commercial forest land considered desirable for acquisition for public recreational, scenic and park purposes should first be evaluated for its impact on a viable forest industry and local government revenue and programs.
+Commercial forest land considered desirable for acquisition for public recreational, scenic and park purposes will be evaluated for its impact on a viable forest industry and local government revenue and programs.

-The county discourages the establishment or expansion of coal improvement districts, utility local improvement districts, or sewer, water or public utility districts in lands designated as long-term commercial significance which result in the imposition of assessments, rates, or charges on designated forest land.
+Discourage the establishment or expansion of coal improvement districts, utility local improvement districts, or sewer, water or public utility districts in lands designated as long-term commercial significance which result in the imposition of assessments, rates, or charges on designated forest land.

-Clustering of residential development on adjacent rural lands is encouraged.
+Encourage clustering of residential development on rural lands adjacent to commercial forestry.
 The open space in clustered development should be adjacent to the forest lands of long-term commercial significance.

-The county should encourage the continuation of commercial forest management by supporting land trades that result in consolidated forest ownerships and are in the public interest.
+Encourage the continuation of commercial forest management by supporting land trades that result in consolidated forest ownerships and are in the public interest and work to conserve legacy forests.

-The county should encourage the continuation of commercial forest management by working with forest managers to identify and develop other incentives for continued forestry.
+Encourage the continuation of commercial forest management by working with forest managers to identify and develop other incentives for continued forestry.

-The County should strongly discourage residential development within the Long-Term Forestry designation.
+Strongly discourage residential development within the Long-Term Forestry designation.
 However, nothing in this policy should be construed to prevent the owner of designated Long-Term Forestry from living on his/her land, provided that applicable building requirements are met.

 Subject to any state or local regulation of critical areas, the county encourages the multiple economic use of forest land for a variety of natural resource and other land use activities particularly suited for forest lands because of physical and topographical characteristics; remoteness from populated areas; availability of water supplies; the quality of the forest environment; or where the efficient provision of statewide or regional utilities, energy generating and/or transmission facilities, or public facilities require access across or use of such forest lands.

-Designated forest lands of long- term commercial significance should be protected from nuisance claims from neighboring development through a resource use notice placed on any new subdivision or residential building permit located within 500 feet.
-The notice should state that a variety of forestry activities may occur that may or may not be compatible with residential development, and a person’s right to recover under a nuisance claim against forestry operations may be restricted.
+Designated forest lands of long- term commercial significance will be protected from nuisance claims from neighboring development through a resource use notice placed on any new subdivision or residential building permit located within 500 feet.
+The notice will state that a variety of forestry activities may occur that may or may not be compatible with residential development, and a person’s right to recover under a nuisance claim against forestry operations may be restricted.

-GOAL 6: PROTECT RURAL FOREST LANDS ENROLLED IN A CURRENT USE TAX ASSESSMENT PROGRAM FROM PRESSURES TO CONVERT TO OTHER USES.
+GOAL 6: PROTECT RURAL FOREST LANDS FROM PRESSURES TO CONVERT TO OTHER USES.

 OBJECTIVE A: Provide measures to protect owners of rural forest lands from development pressures.